nicoleyang0210/Visualization/README.md

 We will cover the following types of charts:

-*Trend Analysis*: Line plots for visualizing data trends over time.
+**Trend Analysis**: Line plots for visualizing data trends over time.
 - sns.lineplot - Line charts are best to show trends over a period of time, and multiple lines can be used to show trends in more than one group.

-Relationship Analysis: Scatter plots and regression plots to examine relationships between variables.
+**Relationship Analysis**: Scatter plots and regression plots to examine relationships between variables.
 - sns.barplot - A bar plot is a categorical plot that represents data with rectangular bars.
 The length of each bar is proportional to the value it represents.
 Bar plots are useful for comparing quantities across different categories.

 - sns.heatmap - A heatmap is a data visualization technique that uses color to represent the values of a matrix.
 The intensity of the color represents the magnitude of the values.
 Heatmaps are useful for displaying correlations and detecting patterns or anomalies in data.